xenteros/java-teaching/README.md

 # java-teaching
 This is a project in which I put all applications I have developed for my students.
+I also attach some notes.

+This repository should be treated as the collection of knowledge and notes rather than an example on how to work with git.

+Git Flow will be introduced later during the training.

+This file contains urls to articles I find useful for beginners.
+They cover different topics that Junior Java Developer should be familiar with.

 # Java Essentials
 * [What is a NullPointerException and how do I fix it?](https://stackoverflow.com/q/218384/4723795)